 Flat Broad Noodles in Chicken Broth a.k.a.
 Kai Si Hor Fun

 Although curry noodle was one of their must-order-item on the menu, I ordered something else for myself and being typical Ipoh-nese, Flat Noodles in Chicken Broth or better known as “Kai Si Hor Fun” in Cantonese.
-Knowing that Kai Si Hor Fun is very famous in Ipoh and there have been tons of different versions of different restaurants but somehow they taste differently in terms of their chicken broth.
+Knowing that Kai Si Hor Fun is very famous in Ipoh and there have been tons of different versions of different restaurants but somehow they taste different in terms of their chicken broth.

 For the record, I have been a big fan of Kai Si Hor Fun and I have tasted a few famous “Kai Si Hor Fun” restaurant in Ipoh.
-Since the hor fun is pretty much all the same, so the breaking point will be the taste of the chicken broth.
+Since hor fun is pretty much all the same, so the breaking point will be the taste of the chicken broth.
 The first thing I did was tasting a sip of soup and it was considered not bad, the chicken broth’s flavour is just heavy enough, not too thick nor it is too diluted to the point of tastelessness; despite looking paler than compared to Thean Chun’s version, the chicken broth was surprisingly quite tasty; savoury with subtle hints of prawn essence.
 The flat noodles, like any other stalls in Ipoh, were silky smooth with a nice chew to it.